 This section illustrates the ``Explainer Trap'' failure mode.
-Non-Think models deliver punchy, subversive jokes while Think variants tend toward verbose, analytical outputs that explain the humor rather than deliver it.
+In paired examples, non-thinking models tend to deliver punchier punchlines, while Think variants more often produce verbose, analytical outputs that explain the humor rather than deliver it.

-\begin{inputbox} ``Host Brazil pushes for progress on big issues at COP30 and some see cause for optimism'' \end{inputbox} \definecolor{thinkcolor}{RGB}{140, 60, 180} \definecolor{nothinkcolor}{RGB}{20, 110, 180} \definecolor{thinkbg}{RGB}{249, 242, 255} \definecolor{nothinkbg}{RGB}{237, 246, 255} \definecolor{algohdr}{RGB}{47, 62, 70}
+\begin{inputbox} ``Host Brazil pushes for progress on big issues at COP30 and some see cause for optimism'' \end{inputbox} \definecolor{thinkcolor}{RGB}{230, 159, 0} \definecolor{nothinkcolor}{RGB}{86, 180, 233} \definecolor{thinkbg}{RGB}{249, 242, 255} \definecolor{nothinkbg}{RGB}{237, 246, 255} \definecolor{algohdr}{RGB}{47, 62, 70}

 [2]{

 }